Struggling with your child’s challenging behavior?

 Why is LifeLong Interventions the best option for my loved one?
 LifeLong Interventions is rooted in the principles of Applied Behavior Analysis (ABA) and involves intensive teaching and training using evidence-based practices to promote appropriate skills and behaviors in the home, school, and community.

 Who can receive this treatment?
 Clients can be any age and any skill level.
-LifeLong Interventions is offered in the Triangle (Durham, Franklin, Orange, and Wake counties) and greater Charlotte areas, with expansion planned.
+LifeLong Interventions is offered in the Triangle (Durham, Franklin, Orange, and Wake counties), greater Charlotte, Wilmington, and Asheville areas, with expansion planned.

 How can I pay for LifeLong Interventions?
 ASNC is an in-network provider for many insurers, including BCBS-NC, Aetna, and United Healthcare, as well as the NC State Health Plan for Teachers and State Employees.
 (Click here for a list of employers that cover autism treatment.)
 We also provide treatment through private-pay arrangements.